j2commerce/guide/creating-a-bookable-product.md

 ![car rent persons](https://raw.githubusercontent.com/j2store/doc-images/master/booking-and-reservations/creating-a-bookable-product/car-rent-persons.png)

-**Availablity** The car would be rented on a daily basis.
+**Availability** The car would be rented on a daily basis.
 The parameters should be set as follows:

 Max bookings per block = 4